arnodeceuninck/radio-playlist/Readme.md

 - Reload the systemd daemon with `systemctl daemon-reload`
 - Enabled the service with `systemctl enable radio-playlist.service --now`
 - Check the status of the service with `systemctl status radio-playlist.service`
+- Hosting on a small VM?
+Make sure to clean your logs: `journalctl --vacuum-time=10d`